GurpritK/InkAndRead/README.md

   </details>

-### User Goals

-### Site Owner Goals
-- Display a website with information on books
-- Manage ratings and reviews for books
-- Manage the About page
-- Manage a list of highly rated books
-- Create a responsive and intuitive design

-### External Registered User Goals
-- Read detailed book information
-- Register for an account
-- Log in securely
-- Edit saved user details
-- Submit reviews on books
-- Edit and delete reviews
-- Rate books using a star rating system
-- Enquire/register for upcoming book events

-### External Non-Registered User Goals
+#### User Stories - Site Visitors
+ADDING STRUCTURE EXAMPLE HERE - UPDATE WITH OWN USER STORIES!
+- **List added books:**
+  - As a Site Visitor, I can see added books compiled in a list (with a picture of the book and author name) so that I can easily see which books have been added.
-- Read detailed book information
+- **View information about a book:**
-- View reviews on books
-- View ratings on books
+  - As a Site Visitor, I can click on a book so that I can get more information about it.

+#### User Stories - Administrator(s)
+- **Manage content:**
+  - As Site Administrator, I can add, read, update, and delete books so that I can manage the site's content.
+- **Approve comments:**
+  - As a Site Administrator, I can approve or disapprove comments so that I can filter comments that, for example, contain offensive language.

 ### Wireframes

-I  used [Balsamiq](https://balsamiq.com/) to make wireframes for different screen layouts for my website design, and created mockups for mobile screen and laptop/desktop screen users.
+I  used [Balsamiq](https://balsamiq.com/) to make wireframes for different screen layouts for my website design, and create mockups for mobile screen and laptop/desktop screen users.
 The wireframes helped to create an initial vision of how the website would look and feel.
 The finished website took inspiration from the mockups and built on top of it, hence the final result may differ from the wireframes constructed in the initial planning stages.

 #### Mobile Wireframes